ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 <img alt="thought in mouse hole" src="/image/blog/mouse-hole.jpg" class="image" />
 </div>

 Eckhart says the answer is awareness.
-Unclouded awareness and conciousness are one in the same.
+Unclouded awareness and consciousness are one in the same.

 Try this:  watch your mind like a cat waiting on a mouse hole in the wall... when the next thought pops out catch it.
 How long did you have to wait?